Expert defense by former cops & prosecutors..for people charged with possession, sales, transportation, manufacturing or trafficking narcotics

 A conviction for HS 11379.6 carries the harshest sentencing of any California drug law, up to 7 years in state prison.
 The sentence can increase substantially if large volumes are involved, children are near the processing location, or someone is injured or killed in the process.

 Health & Safety Code 11550 makes it a misdemeanor crime to "use" or "be under the influence of" a controlled substance.
 This includes illicit narcotics such as heroin, cocaine, methamphetamine, ecstasy and GHB.
 It can also include prescription drugs such as xanax or valium, if the person does not have a valid prescription.

-A conviction for HS 11550 carries a mandatory minimum penalty / sentencing of 90 days in county jail.
+A conviction for HS 11550 carries up to one (1) year in county jail.
 But most people charged with the offense do qualify for Proposition 36 or drug diversion under PC 1000.

 California Vehicle Code 23152(a) prohibits driving under the influence of alcohol or drugs.
 The police can arrest you for driving under the influence of drugs, even lawfully prescribed ones, if the drug has impaired your ability to operate a motor vehicle safely.
 However, many people get wrongfully accused of this crime and it may be possible to get the charges reduced or dismissed.
 Our attorneys can help you with any type of DUI of drugs case, including DUI of Marijuana, DUI of Vicodin and DUI of Ambien or Lunesta.